PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The test now imports the canonical owner used throughout production pass modules.
 No lowerer compatibility alias is restored, and no production code or runtime behavior changes in this repair.

+## Terminal Expand/Squeeze reconciliation result retention

+The unconditional terminal reconciliation now retains its complete result as `_terminal_expand_squeeze_static_shape_stats`.
+The call requests `include_mutation_count=True`, so parameter-only and metadata mutations remain observable in addition to legacy tensor-shape updates.

+The result is intentionally unconsumed.
+No guard was added because preceding late-layout owners can require reconciliation even when the immediately adjacent Expand/Squeeze owner reports zero.
+Call order, graph mutation, reconciliation work, progress reporting, layout state, and artifact behavior are unchanged.
+No graph index or additional scan is introduced.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `3 passed in 0.55s`;
+- focused Expand/Squeeze, shape reconciliation, surrounding orchestration, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate:
+  `381 passed in 27.03s`;
+- all files changed by this branch's implementation and inherited test repair:
+  `17 passed in 0.68s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The first focused run produced `380 passed, 1 failed` because one existing AST test still required the raw reconciliation expression.
+Its structural expectation was updated to require the new observation target and complete schema; the unchanged gate then passed.
+No model-corpus conversion was run because assigning an already-computed dictionary cannot affect ModelIR or an artifact.